hrbosker/hrbosker.github.io/content/resources/how-to/record-audio/index.md

 I've found that the default settings for the `To TextGrid (silences)` function are best adjusted to: `Minimum pitch (Hz) = 50` (instead of the default 100) and `Silence threshold (dB) = -40` (instead of the default -32).
 In my experience, this works considerably better especially for single-word recordings, but often also for full-sentence recordings.

-Oh, and as I'm writing this, I see the latest versions of Praat have a new `To TextGrid (voice activity)` function.
+Oh, and as I'm writing this, I see the latest versions of Praat have a new `To TextGrid (speech activity)` function.
 My initial impression is that the default settings for this function perform comparable to the 'adjusted' settings for `To TextGrid (silences)` suggested above.

 ## SpeechRecorder